emqx/emqx-docs/en_US/admin/cfg.md

   * default:
   `true`

-  Allows connectionless clients to publish messages with a QoS of -1.
+  Allows connectionless clients to publish messages with a Qos of -1.
   This feature is defined for very simple client implementations which do not support any other features except this one.
 There is no connection setup nor tear down, no registration nor subscription.
 The client just sends its 'PUBLISH' messages to a GW

 - subs_resume: <code>boolean()</code>